 The CPU is part of the Technical Services Division (TSD) and is comprised of 3 Sergeants, 36 Marshal positions and 35 noncommissioned Security Screeners.
 The CPU operates Monday-Friday with weekends and King County recognized holidays off between the hours of 6am and 5pm.
 Hours of operation vary at each of the 12 work sites.
 Marshal's will be assigned to the King County Courthouse (Seattle) or Maleng Justice Center (Kent) during the first year of employment (probationary period).

 Marshals work under the Sheriff’s Office General Orders Manual and the CPU SOP.
 Marshal's man fixed security posts and patrol on foot.
 Marshals make warrant arrests, take defendants into custody on court ordered remands, provide courtroom presence and respond to a variety of different calls for service.
 Marshals also investigate incidents and write case reports.

-Marshals work 8 hour shifts (not counting overtime) with 10 hour shifts (Monday, Wednesday or Friday furlough) available at the King County Courthouse (KCCH).
+Marshals may work 8 to 10 hour shifts (not counting overtime) with varied furlough days based on worksite.
+Workdays are Monday through Friday.
 Shifts generally start no earlier than 5:45am and end no later than 5:15pm.

 Marshals serve in the following locations: